Summer Tanager Piranga rubra

 The earliest report of Rose-breasted Grosbeak comes from 21 May 1962 and in terms of numbers, high counts include a staggering 30 on 8 October 1966 and 25 birds observed by Julie Cocke on 16 October 1983 (Atherton & Atherton, 1984).

 Rose-breasted Grosbeaks closely mirror Scarlet Tanagers in terms of distribution, abundance, and timing.
 They pass through in spring from mid-April through the first week of May, and again in fall from mid-September through October.
-There are no known records in summer or winter.
+There are just two known records in winter, both occurring in January.
 They commonly visit feeders in spring and fall, but perhaps the best place to look for them is Reddie Point Preserve around the parking lot and mulberry trees.

 Black-headed Grosbeak Pheucticus melanocephalus